Why the Zoom record button is missing when you're a guest

 - Recording happens on your Mac, so the Zoom participant list and "recording" indicator stay silent

-- Works the same whether the host is on a Free plan or has recording disabled
+- Works the same whether the host is on Free, has recording disabled, or doesn't know the option exists

 From Zoom recording to AI notes in Notion — without a bot